jobindjohn/vivaplus_v0.2/README.md

 ### Directory structure

 The model include files that are common to the seated/standing and female/male models (material/section/property definitions, contacts, constraints, etc.) are placed in the `Common` directory.
 The model specific files, such as the node definitions, can be found in the respective directory, for e.g., `50F/Seated/`.

 The files used to write/generate documentation are placed in the same repository in the `docs` directory.

-Clone the repository:
 ```
 viva-plus
 ├───50F